wriosmar/Python-Projects/README.md

 # Python-Projects
-A collection of small python projects I've done.
+A collection of python projects I've done.